Content marketers love to toss around buzzwords.

 Step 2.
 Evaluate the SERP

-graphic showing the types of search intent
+Icons illustrating the types of search intent

 Some types of search intent include:

-• Informational intent – the user is searching the term to find information
+• Informational intent: the user is searching the term to find information

-• Navigational intent – the user is looking for a specific result
+• Navigational intent: the user is looking for a specific result

-• Transactional intent – the user is looking to purchase something
+• Transactional intent: the user is looking to purchase something

-• Commercial investigation – the user is in the market for something but wants to compare options
+• Commercial investigation: the user is in the market for something but wants to compare options

-Looking at the top results, you can see that you’ll need a fairly high DA to rank.
+Looking at the top results, you can see that you’ll need a high DA to rank.
 You’ll also notice that it’s mainly well-known news and travel sites ranking.
 As a real estate site, you’ll have a hard time competing.

 Step 3.
 Outline the Post